All Episodes

 And that's part of it, and that's widely discussed.

-That means no investigation is anything.
+That means no investigation into anything.

-Now that Trump's won, you better not investigate Hillary, because that will lead to Obama and Obama's not gonna be tarnished no matter what.
+Now that Trump's won, you better not investigate Hillary because that will lead to Obama.

-I uh look, Obama already tarnished himself.
+Look, Obama already tarnished himself.

 And I've told this audience all of that many times.

-It's not gonna go away.
+It's not going to go away.

 It just means that every single other person is really slow in this game and they also have an agenda.

-So it takes a certain amount of steady pressure versus you know, just saying it once and let's move on to the next news the next day.
+So it takes a certain amount of steady pressure versus, you know, just saying it once and let's move on to the next news the next day, especially considering we don't have the echo chamber that the mainstream media has.

-And you know, in many ways we're out there on a limb as usual by ourselves.
+And, you know, in many ways, we're out there on a limb as usual by ourselves.

-And it's you know, if the sun rises and the sun sets, you can pretty much be assured that hateful people on the left don't want me to be exposing the things I'm exposing.
+And it's, you know, if the sun rises and the sun sets, you can pretty much be assured that hateful people on the left don't want me to be exposing the things I'm exposing.

 And it's now slowly getting traction.

-Then it's gonna take a while.
+That it's going to take a while.

 But I'm very confident we will get where we need to be.

-Oh, I am really yes.
+Oh, I am?

-I'm only kidding, and uh how are you?
+I'm only kidding, and how are you?

 Oh, I'm doing wonderful.